projectshaped/parametric-svg/Readme.md

 ##### literal

 A valid ECMAScript 6 global object, constructed by the literal form – without invoking a constructor function (for example `"abc"` in contrast to the invalid `new String("abc")`).
-Only the following objects are supported:
+Only the following object types are supported:

 - `Number`
 - `Boolean`